Click, clack, no crash course — mechanical keyboards that feel *instantly* familiar.

 What sets this low-profile board apart

 We view the MX Mechanical Mini as Logitech’s answer to people who want mechanical precision without desktop disruption.
-The low-profile switches reduce travel and wrist strain while delivering a mechanical feel — a combination that appeals to long-session typists and professionals who spend most of their day at a keyboard.
+The low-profile switches reduce travel and wrist strain while delivering a mechanical feel — a layout topic covered in NIOSH workplace ergonomics guidance — a combination that appeals to long-session typists and professionals who spend most of their day at a keyboard.

 Real-world typing and software